JNRowe/vim-configs/vimrc.d/maps.rst

 .. note::

     I’ll add that this isn’t about :kbd:`[hjkl]` purism, I’m truly not interested in that argument.
-This is entirely about forcing me to use text objects more often.
+This is entirely about forcing me to use :vimdoc:`text objects <motion.txt#text-objects>` more often.

 Begin new line easily from within insert mode::